 You’re probably scratching your head, wondering what you could do before coffee.
 Here’s what I did before I left the bedroom:

 2. Prayed for those in my God Box

 4. Read the morning meditation

 6. Sorted two loads of laundry from the hamper

 7. Grabbed the laundry

 Then I went to the kitchen.
 Now those nine things may seem small to you, but I got all of them done.

 Doing those nine things allowed me to feel productive, and that was something I didn’t feel in my addiction.
 In fact, I can remember one time that I referred to myself as a slug.
 Just sitting and nodding out.

 So, feeling productive, I put the coffee in the filter, and hit brew.
 No need to stare and wonder if it’s going to work.
 That laundry?
 Into the washer.
-And that’s something I don’t have to just sit and watch, either.
+And that’s something I don’t have to watch, either.
 The machines know what to do.

 While coffee is brewing, I’ll check the phone for messages.
 Yep, three.
 Granddaughter, business, and an old friend.
 I can reply in five minutes.